nova-pkgs/python/Doc/library/os.rst

    master end of the pseudo-terminal.
 For a more portable approach, use the :mod:`pty` module.
 If an error occurs :exc:`OSError` is raised.

-   .. availability:: some flavors of Unix.
+   Availability: some flavors of Unix.

 .. function:: kill(pid, sig)